Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step3_JENKINS.md

 **If in the node logs it says "Agent successfully connected and online" it is working**

-Se nei log del nodo c'è **"Agent successfully connected and online"** è funzionante.
+If in the node logs it says "Agent successfully connected and online" it is working.